weskempa-liferay/liferay-objects-data-table/README.md

 ## Load content

-Loading many records quickly is easy to do using the headless api's bulk endpoint. <a href="./assets/bulk-data.json" target="_blank">Example data can be found here</a> for the Electric Vehicle example object.
+Loading many records quickly is easy to do using the headless api's batch endpoint. <a href="./assets/bulk-data.json" target="_blank">Example data can be found here</a> for the Electric Vehicle example object.

 <img src="./assets/datatable-1.png" alt="drawing" width="700"/>